Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Alaska for at least 30 days just before the election.
+• be a resident of Alaska

 Arizona pre-registration rules